Winter Survival Guide For Horse Riders/Owners

-Every session we do I like to be very different to the one before.
-The reason for this is I like to break up the schooling so he doesn’t go sour just doing one thing all the time – he also can get too confident and assumes I’m going to ask him of a movement before I have.
+I like each session we do to be very different from the last.
+The reason for this is I like to break up the schooling so he doesn’t go sour just doing one thing all the time – he can also get too confident and assumes I’m going to ask a movement of him before I have.

-I have had this before with him where we did stick to the same old school work and then he started to become naughty and finding things in and around the arena to spook at.
-Now we have switched it up, it really keeps him focused every session and he thoroughly enjoy the work being asked.
+I've had this before with him, where we stuck to the same old school work and then he started to become naughty, finding things in and around the arena to spook at.
+Switching it up has meant that he stays really focused every session and thoroughly enjoys the work being asked of him.

 1 day for hacking